DCsunset/vscode-modal-editor/README.md

 Keybindings can be defined for all modes except for insert mode, because this extension will handle over to VS Code in insert mode.

+Each key sequence can be prefixed with a number indicating the count.
+The count value will be stored in the `CommandContext`, which can be used in the js expression of `ComplexCommand`.

 Command mode is another different mode because it maps a key sequence instead of each key to a command.
-It doesn't support sub-keymap as well.
+It doesn't support sub-keymap or count prefix as well.
 A newline character is used to indicate the end of a command.

 The keybindings object is defined in the following format (in TypeScript):